bondgh0954/Iaac_terraform_1/README.md

    <h2>step 1  Create VPC </h2>
    Create a file in the code editor for providers <br/>
    Create main.tf file in the code editor  <br/>
    authenticate with AWS using AWS global credentials <br/>
-         aws configure